ToshioCP/Gtk4-tutorial/gfm/sec8.md

 ![Child object of GtkTextView](/src/images/child.png)

-## How to define a child class of GtkTextView
+## How to Define a Child Class of GtkTextView

 You need to know GObject system convention.
 First, look at the program below.